Source | theoldmotor.com

 Some of the first cars to use electronics in how their suspension responded had sensors in the front bumper that would send a signal to adjust the ride from firm, medium, or soft, depending on road conditions.
 Today's most recent innovation in shock technology can be found in the new 2017 Ford Flex.
 Similar to the early method, the Flex has sensors in the front area of the car that can react to poor road conditions like the dreaded pothole.
 The sensor will actually send a signal to the computer and lift the strut just enough to lift the tire off the ground, essentially passing over the pothole without spilling your morning coffee.

 Whether you want to “float like a Cadillac" or “sting like a Bimmer," many of today's cars can serve up both with the push of a button, unless your shocks have gone bad.
-Most shock absorber manufacturers recommend replacing them at 50,000-mile intervals.
+Most shock absorber manufacturers recommend replacing them

 Have you had experience with some of the older shocks?
 Tell us about it in the comments!